dannych/gepetto/README.md

 ## What's Next

 *Great!* From this project, you have learned how to create a simple Bot for your Slack team.
-To create more sophisticated Bot, you will need to read through the available API or see other projects like this
+To create more sophisticated Bot, you will need to read through the available API or see other projects like this.

 - [Pinocchio](https://github.com/dannych/pinocchio)